-Anxiety, depression and PTSD is a bitch and so is a lot of mental illnesses.
-Not only do you have to struggle with your own bad days but the people around you have to struggle as well.
+Anxiety, depression and PTSD is…a lot, and so is the daily life of living with a mental illness.
+Not only do you have to struggle with your own bad days, but the people around you have to struggle as well.

 First, before I go on talking about my experiences, I want to let you know that I’m in no way a professional on the subject.
 Yes, I have struggled with mental illness since I was a young teenager and I like I’m almost positive most people who have been diagnosed with mental illness, researched the hell out of the subject.
 But that’s about the limit on my credentials.
 I’ve researched with the power of Google, I’ve read textbooks like Abnormal Psychology (16th Edition) as well as other psychology textbooks, but there are absolutely no credentials to my name.
 I am fascinated by it and I like to help people feel they’re not alone.
 I’m not a doctor is what I’m saying.
 I’d be real bad at it.